Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 With any new welder purchase, you should think about your consumables.
 With this unit, you get enough to start, but you will need to pick up wire, electrodes, tips, etc., soon.

-For those who want to think ahead, it is best to add them to your initial purchase of the welder.
+For those who want to think ahead, adding them to your initial purchase of the welder is best.

 Those who read descriptions carefully notice the lack of a knurled roller option.
 This is unusual and since a knurled roller is the defacto standard when using flux-core wire.